5 Art Scams to Look Out For

 4. Sale Scams – These are those emails that pop up in your inbox that appear like a collector is interesting in purchasing a piece.
 There are a huge number of red flags with these emails.
 I wrote an entire blog post all about this specific scam.
 There are patterns that these scammers follow that can help let you know that they are trying to steal your art and your money.

 Greetings, My name is (Insert Scammer Name)…..
 I actually observed my wife has been viewing your website on my laptop and i guess she likes your piece of work, I’m also impressed and amazed to have seen your various works too,You are doing a great job.
 I would like to receive further information about your piece of work and what inspires you..
 Kindly confirm the availability for immediate sales..

 Thanks and best regards..

-5. Boost and social networking services – New fans, boosts, more likes and increased engagement.
+5. Boost and social networking services – New fans, boosts, more likes, and increased engagement.
 Social media and engagement is the hot commodity.
-I’m sure all of us have at some point paid Facebook for a boost or tired sponsoring an ad on Instagram.
-And while it may help bump up those numbers, your are actually paying for likes.
+I’m sure all of us have at some point paid Facebook for a boost or tried sponsoring an ad on Instagram.
+And while it may help bump up those numbers, you are actually paying for likes.
 These “people” are not actually interested in who you are or what you do.
 Avoid these even if they do seem tempting, and stick to building organic engagement.
 Besides the temptation to click the boost button, scammers (or companies) will reach out to help your social media.
 Here is an example of an approach email:

 I came across your Instagram profile (Your Username Here), and I think you have great photos and content.
 I see that you currently have around 800 followers on Instagram, and I wanted to reach out to you to see if you might be interested in being a featured user on my social media platform that’s now launching this month.
 As a featured user, new audiences from around the world will be able to discover your photos and connect with you.